necosta/collatz-x/README.md

 nuances and patterns

 ### The Collatz conjecture
-Start with any positive integer n
+Start with any positive integer n and recursively apply the following logic:
 * If the number is even, divide it by two (n / 2)
 * If the number is odd, triple it and add one (n * 3 + 1)

-Repeat the process by assigning this result to n

 The conjecture states that, no matter what selected value of n, the sequence will always reach 1